Predicting Hate Intensity of Twitter Conversation Threads: Methodology

 \subsection{Fuzzy Associations}

 The hate intensity profiles of conversation threads in our dataset are noisy, volatile, and lack a discernible pattern, as mentioned in Section \ref{sec:time-series}.
-Our goal is to group similar profiles together using low-dimensional latent representations of data obtained by autoencoder (as explained in Section \ref{sec:autoencoder}).
+Our goal is to group similar profiles using low-dimensional latent representations of data obtained by autoencoder (as explained in Section \ref{sec:autoencoder}).
 Recent research that supports this technique attests to the validity of deep learning-based models' effectiveness in learning hidden features from time-series data for various applications \cite{cui2016multi, ziat2017spatio}.
-To aggregate heterogeneous hate intensity profiles into (near-) homogeneous clusters, we apply a clustering strategy over the latent representations.
-Finding meaningful correlations in data is unduly dependent on the number of clusters $j$ and the cluster centres in this unsupervised context.
+We apply a clustering strategy over the latent representations to aggregate heterogeneous hate intensity profiles into (near-) homogeneous clusters.
+Finding meaningful correlations in data is unduly dependent on the number of clusters $j$ and the cluster centers in this unsupervised context.
 As a result, rather than restricting each profile to a single cluster, we apply a fuzzy clustering approach and use the membership probabilities as a feature embedding.

 We define the combined latent space $\mathcal{X}$ as,